pagkly/Zed/Investopedia3/Return on Revenue Defined.md

 Assume, for example, that a sporting goods store sells an $80 baseball glove that generates a $16 profit and a $200 baseball bat that produces a $20 profit.
 While the bat generates more revenue, the glove produces a 20% profit ($16 / $80), and the bat only earns a 10% profit ($20 / $200).
 By shifting the store's sales and marketing effort to baseball gloves, the business can earn more net income per dollar of sales, which increases ROR.

 A corporation's ROR allows an investor to compare profitability from year to year and evaluate the company's management's business decisions.
-Since ROR does not consider a company's assets and liabilities, it should be used in conjunction with other metrics when evaluating a company's [financial performance](https://www.investopedia.com/terms/f/financialperformance.asp).
+Since ROR does not consider a company's assets and liabilities, it should be used in conjunction with other metrics when evaluating a company's [[financial performance]](https://www.investopedia.com/terms/f/financialperformance.asp).

 ## ROR vs. EPS

-When management makes changes to increase ROR, the company's decisions also help increase [earnings per share (EPS)](https://www.investopedia.com/terms/e/eps.asp).
+When management makes changes to increase ROR, the company's decisions also help increase [[earnings per share (EPS)]](https://www.investopedia.com/terms/e/eps.asp).
 EPS is an indicator of a company's profitability by comparing net income to the number of outstanding shares of common stock.
 The higher the EPS, the more profitable a company is considered.

 EPS is calculated by dividing net income by the number of outstanding shares of common stock.
 For example, let's assume that a firm earns a total net income of $1 million per year and has 100,000 shares of common stock outstanding, and EPS is ($1,000,000 / 100,000 shares), or $10 per share.
 If senior management can increase net income to $1.2 million, and there is no change in common stock shares, EPS increases to $12 per share.
 The increase in net income also increases ROR.
 However, ROR has no bearing on the number of shares outstanding.